Place the mouse pointer over the image to pause the slide show.

 For more information on applying for seasonal plates, please visit or call your local vehicle registration office.

-HQ USAREUR Registry of Motor Vehicles Drivers License Practice Test
+HQ USAREUR RMV Certificate of Drivers License Practice Test

-SEMBACH Kaserne, USAG Kaiserslautern, Germany - Passing the USAREUR drivers test has just gotten easier.
-You can now practice the test with 200 practice questions, this will get you familiar with what you should expect when you take the real test.
+SEMBACH Kaserne, USAG Kaiserslautern, Germany - Passing the U.S. Forces certificate of license test has just gotten easier.
+Soldiers, civilians and their family members can utilize the 200-question practice test to familiar themselves with the types of questions they will be presented with when they take the real test.
 The site offers the possibility to login and answer as many questions as you can with no time limit.
-If you provide an email address as verification of your identity you will be able to login and continue where you left off.
-This is a great opportunity to maximize your chances of passing the first time.
-This is also a great place to keep up with the changing German traffic rules.
-Please click the line below to get started.
+If you provide an email address as verification of your identity, you will be able to login later and continue where you left off.
+This is a great opportunity to maximize your chances of passing the test first time.
+Please click the link below to get started.

-OFFICIAL SITE FOR U.S. FORCES ONLINE PRACTICE TESTClick Here
+U.S. FORCES AND FAMILY MEMBERS ONLINE PRACTICE TEST Click Here

 Our Military Address: